-A two-car, head-on collision in Grass Valley on Tuesday resulted in one fatality, making it the fourth deadly accident on the east-west state highway this year, according to a news release by the Grass Valley California Highway Patrol office.
+A two-car, head-on collision east of Nevada City on Tuesday resulted in one fatality, making it the fourth deadly accident on the east-west state highway this year, according to a news release by the Grass Valley California Highway Patrol office.

 The incident involved a 50-year-old Grass Valley man driving a 1998 Honda Civic, traveling eastbound on Highway 20 near Chalk Bluff Road, when he took his eyes off the road to reach for cigarettes in his car and drifted into oncoming traffic, according to an accident report included in the CHP news release.